w-A-L-L-e/connect-four/README.md

 But her static array gamechecking routine looks like the wrong approach.
 Also the gui and not being able to click anywhere in a column annoyed me and my son when we tried to play it.

 Wrote my own version from scratch in a couple of hours.
-And played it with my sun Noah Schreppers.
+And played it with my son Noah Schreppers.
 He suggested adding specials and animations etc.
 Added some of them like animating a win and a tie nicely.
 Might add some more of those in the near future ;).